oddbird/oddsite/content/2017/06/27/susy3.rst

     margin-left: span(3 wide);
   }

-If you do find that too repetative for your needs, you can build mixins to manage a few common patterns.
+If you do find that too repetitive for your needs, you can build mixins to manage a few common patterns.
 Here's a simple ``span`` mixin for floated grids, with margin-gutters on the right: